bctan87/theFoodChain/README.md

 ## Description

-The goal of this work is create an ecommerce website using MERN and GraphQL.
+The goal of this work is create a mobile-friendly e-commerce/grocery app using MERN and GraphQL.

 ## Deployment